Spain: Landscapes from the Camino de Santiago

 Included Meals: Breakfast, Dinner

-The remainder of the day is yours to explore this captivating city and its splendid Cathedral.
-We provide you city information to help you plan your time.
+After breakfast, the remainder of the day is yours to explore this captivating city and its splendid Cathedral.
+We provide city information to help you plan your day.

 Included Meals: Breakfast